Relocating to Gay Arizona

 During rush hour, the middle lane, which is normally a two-way left-turn lane, opens to through traffic.
 Monday-Friday between 6 a.m. and 9 a.m., the traffic flows south; between 4 p.m. and 6 p.m., it flows north.
 During those times, left turns are banned at most intersections.

-The reverse lanes run from McDowell Road to Northern Avenue on Seventh Avenue, and McDowell Road to Dunlap Avenue on Seventh Street.
+The reverse lanes run from McDowell Road to Northern Avenue on Seventh Avenue, and McDowell Road to Dunlap Avenue on Seventh Street. - A Native of Phoenix?

 While you may not find many native Phoenicians, as the valley grows there are more reasons for natives to stay.
 Today there are definitely more than there were 30 years ago.
 Most “transplanted” Phoenicians hail from Chicago, Minnesota, New York, and Southern California.
-Recently we have seen a growth in transplants from Seattle, San Francisco, and Florida.
+Recently we have seen a growth in transplants from Seattle, San Francisco, and Florida. - Phoenix is close to both snow skiing and snorkeling.

 The wonderful thing about Phoenix’s location is that it is only half a day trip or less to a wide variety of diverse destinations.
 You can be in Flagstaff in 2 hours, Palm Springs in 3 ½ hours, Las Vegas in 4 ½ hours, and Los Angeles or San Diego in less than 6 hours.
 Mexico is only a short day trip as well.
-Puerto Peñasco, Mexico also as known as Rocky Point, is a quick 3 ½ hour drive.
+Puerto Peñasco, Mexico also as known as Rocky Point, is a quick 3 ½ hour drive. - Ranked as a dog-friendly city.

 Phoenix boasts a long list of restaurants and cafes with extensive dog friendly outdoor dining, along with bars where dogs can sit alongside their owners’ bar stool.
 In Central Phoenix there are 2 dog parks within Steel Indian School Park, one for small dogs and one for large.
 Phoenix has an abundance of independent and luxury pet stores, dog washes/salons, and veterinary clinics.
 The city has no shortage of retirees who may offer dog sitting or walking services.
 Not to mention PETSMART® is based here.